Helialiaia01/Holistic-Health-Agent/README.md

-# Holistic Health Agent
+# Holistic Health Agent - DOROST

-An AI system that helps people figure out **which medical specialist to see** based on their symptoms.
+An AI system that helps people figure out **which medical specialist to see** based on their symptoms, powered by multi-agent AI and Dr. Berg's health education methodology.

 ## The Problem